 It will literally be on for young and old when the state’s top athletes converge on Alexandra Headland for the 2020 Queensland Youth, Open, and Masters Surf Life Saving Championships.

 The pinnacle sporting events on SLSQ’s calendar will see almost 4,000 competitors from under 11 through to over 80 put their fitness, skill, and determination to the ultimate test.

 The competition kicks off on Friday, 20 March for the QUEENSLAND YOUTH SURF LIFE SAVING CHAMPIONSHIPS, where 1,600+ nippers will hit the surf and sand across three days of racing.

 The action continues the following weekend where the state’s top open and masters competitors will line up at Alexandra Headlands for the QUEENSLAND OPEN AND MASTERS CHAMPIONSHIPS from March 27-29.

 A wave of Nippers will hit the Sunshine Coast across three days from March 20-22 when the 2020 Queensland Youth Surf Life Saving Championships descend on Alexandra Headland.

 More than 1,650 of the sport’s top juniors, from Port Douglas to Rainbow Bay, will dive in to contest the championships.

 The youngsters, aged 11-15, will compete against each other in a variety of lifesaving disciplines including the ironman and ironwoman, surf swims, beach flags, sprints, and relays.

-Rivalries will be reignited and reputations put on the line when the state’s top surf sport athletes line up at the 2019 Queensland Surf Life Saving Championships from March 15-17 at Broadbeach.
+Rivalries will be reignited and reputations put on the line when the state’s top surf sport athletes line up at the 2020 Queensland Surf Life Saving Championships from March 27-29 at Alexandra Headland.

 The championships will see some of the world’s fittest and fastest athletes go head-to-head as they battle the surf, sand, and each other in their quest for glory.